siriskodvin/masterthesis/README.md

 # masterthesis
 Contains the R code for my master thesis: "Estimation of noise variance by some dimension-reducing regression methods", written in 2017-2018 at the faculty of Chemistry, Biotechnology and Food Science at the Norwegian University of Life Sciences.
 All code is written by myself, and it is correct to the best of my knowlegde.
+Updated May 10th 2018.

 Sim1-1-BayesPLSrun.R           --->   Creates the BayesPLS objects